ronaldoussoren/pyobjc/docs/core/intro.rst

 actually an autoreleased object that will be cleaned up unless the Objective-C code increases its reference count.

-The document :doc:`Notes on supported APIs and classes on Mac OS X </apinotes>` contains information about classes that work with weak references.
+The document :doc:`Notes on supported APIs and classes on macOS </apinotes>` contains information about classes that work with weak references.
 The most important are notification centers and ``NSOutlineView``, to be exact: the outline view stores weak references to the objects return by the method